2S19 Msta-S: Development

-The Msta is a howitzer designed for deployment either as an unarmored towed gun, or to be fitted in armored self-propelled artillery mountings.
-Current production of the towed model is designated Msta-B, while the self-propelled model is the Msta-S (also known by the GRAU index 2S19).
+The Msta-S (also known by the GRAU index 2S19) bears the Msta (Мста, after the river Msta) howitzer, which was designed for deployment either on a self-propelled vehicle or as a towed gun.
+The 2S19 Msta-S is the armoured self-propelled howitzer, while the 2A65 Msta-B is a towed gun.

 Development of the 2S19 started in 1980 under the project name Ferma.
-The prototype was known as Ob'yekt 316.
-The 2S19's standard equipment consists of a semi-automatic laying system 1P22, an automatic loader, an NBC protection system, passive night vision device for the driver, a vehicle snorkel, a dozer blade, a smoke generator and 81mm smoke launchers, 1V116 intercom system and a 16 kW generator AP-18D.
-In 2008 the Russian armed forces ordered an improved model with an automated fire control system.
+The prototype was known as Obiekt 316.
+The 2S19's standard equipment consists of a semi-automatic laying system 1P22, an automatic loader, an NBC protection system, passive night-vision device for the driver, a vehicle snorkel, a dozer blade, a smoke generator and 81 mm smoke launchers, 1V116 intercom system and a 16 kW generator AP-18D.
+In 2008, the Russian Armed Forces ordered an improved model with an automated fire-control system.